Department of Sociology and Communication

 View CV

-As an educator, I am committed to fostering a learning environment grounded in critical thinking, empirical analysis, and the application of sociological concepts.
-My teaching prepares students to engage with complex social systems and to apply sociological skills across a range of career paths in todays labor market.
+As an educator, Dr. Correa is committed to fostering a learning environment grounded in critical thinking, empirical analysis, and the application of sociological concepts.
+Her teaching equips students to engage with complex social systems and to apply sociological skills across a wide range of academic and professional pathways.